Plonk

 ‘Quite.’

 ‘Shouldn’t think so.
 A Chateau Morpeth, or a Grand Cru Pigdon? or perhaps a Swaffham Pomme de Terre?
-But only if they have the right year, I won’t drink a Pomme past 1118.’
+But only if they have the right year, I won’t drink a Pomme past 1118.
+BC.’

 ‘Of course.’